realJohnDoe/kenpo/docs/easy-to-mix-up/grpsp-of-death.md

-# Grpsp of Death 🗜️⚒️💀
+# Grpsp of Death 🔒⚒️💀

 ## Mnemonic

-When performing the lever in [[grasp-of-death]], our body looks a bit like an 'A'.
+When performing the lock in [[grasp-of-death]], our body looks a bit like an 'A'.

 ## [[grasp-of-death]]

-- Lever the arm
+- Lock the arm
 - [[1-yellow]]

 ## [[grip-of-death]]